andrebianchessi/msc/thesis/chapters/01_motivation.md

 added cost that they bring.

-Physics-Based Machine Learning is a promising field of research that has been quickly growing, and has already shown great results when used in MMGA [@Zhang2021-vj; @Zhang2022-jp].
+Physics-Based Machine Learning is a promising field of research that has been quickly growing, and has already shown great results when used in conjunction with GAs [@Zhang2021-vj; @Zhang2022-jp].
 Physics-Informed Machine Learning Models (PIMs) are Machine Learning models which are trained with physics knowledge embedded into the loss function.
 This allows them to be trained without labeled data.
 Thus, it's possible to train, for example, a metamodel to a physical problem without needing to run a numerical simulation multiple times beforehand to obtain training data.
-This way, PIMs might be good candidates to MMGA applied to problems which have expensive loss functions.
+This way, PIMs might be good candidates to GAs applied to problems which have expensive loss functions.
 Also, given that they're trained without labeled data, PIMs might have good extrapolation capabilities.
 This characteristic might make then perform well even on a very large domain of